DylSAtk/SoftwareEngineering/README.md

 ## Implementation Issues

-As mentioned before, I wanted to use React to build this, because it's popular and I thought it would be a good industrious desicision - however I ran out of time so I had to use Streamlit.
+As mentioned before, I wanted to use React to build this, because it's popular and I thought it would be a good industry-relevant desicision - however I ran out of time so I had to use Streamlit.

 # Project Development